15 Of The Greatest And Most Famous Italian Piano Players

 12. Enrico Pieranunzi

-In addition to his impressive recordings and teaching, Pieranunzi also composed scores for films.
+In addition to his achievements in recording and teaching, Pieranunzi expanded his creative horizons by composing scores for films.

 13. Paolo Conte